neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Security.rst

             isDescendantNodeOf("c1e528e2-b495-0622-e71c-f826614ef287")
             && createdNodeIsOfType("Neos.NodeTypes:Text")

-  will actually only affect nodes of that type (and subtypes).
+  will actually only affect nodes of the type `Neos.NodeTypes:Text` (not even subtypes).
 All users will still be able to create other node types, unless you also add a more generic privilege target:

   .. code-block:: yaml